dockstore/dockstore/_docs/firecloud-launch-with.md

 When browsing WDL workflows from within Dockstore, you will see a "Launch with FireCloud" button on the right.
 The currently selected version of the workflow will be exported, but this can subsequently be changed in the FireCloud UI if need be.

-Note: Workflows with file-based imports are unsupported in FireCloud, the button will be disabled for those workflow versions.

 ![WDL workflow](/assets/images/docs/firecloud/firecloud_from_dockstore1.png)

 If not logged into FireCloud, you will be prompted to login.
 Otherwise, or after login, you will be presented with the following screen.